 - How much property damage do urban deer cause throughout the year (plants, trees, vehicles)?

-- How many (if any) people are injured in collisions with urban deer?
+- How many (if any) people were injured in collisions with urban deer?

 - How much did the program cost the city last year? $2,320 (note the hunters spent $2,970)